Two expedition-affiliated Master’s degree students successfully defended their theses at Novosibirsk State University:

 The Kara-Bom site

-Overall, we collected 111 samples from 41 localities.
+We collected a total of 111 samples from 41 localities.
 All are currently under analysis in the “Geoanalyst” Common Use Center of the Ural Branch of the Russian Academy of Sciences in Ekaterinburg.
 We also collected a number of rock samples from primary formations, when differences between geological maps and the real geological situation were detectable.

 Andrey Vishnevsky, Head of the Geological Museum and Senior Researcher in the Institute of Geology and Minerology, SB RAS and Novosibirsk State University.
 Our petrographer, GIS specialist, cook and driver.